CitrusBlox/Hackclub-Waveform-Project/README.md

 *note the OLED is not in the screenshots of the finished 3d model as it does not have a 3d model available, and I would have to purchase/create a 3d model.
 However it does fit, within the case on the PCB as i have measured its dimensions.
+And no lid is due to this fact, there being no lid is fully intentional.